isomerpages/moe-ncps/_our-school/General Information/School Uniform.md

 **Face**
 * Males being clean shaven, e.g. all males students must be clean shaven at all times.
 Moustache and beards are not allowed
-* Pierchings are not allowed
+* Piercing are not allowed